British Columbia Resources

 • High school graduation is required along with prerequisites for CHEM 110, BIO 111, and STAT 104.

-2. Bachelor of Business Administration for Agriculture Management
+2. Bachelor of Business Administration for Agriculture Management (Degree)

 • UFV's Bachelor of Business Administration in Agriculture Management is especially designed for professionals who have been working in this growing industry for two years or more and would like to advance their career by studying at a university that has a recognized track record of agricultural excellence in teaching and research.

-3. Agriculture Technology diploma
+3. Agriculture Technology (Diploma)

 • In your first year, you get to complete the requirements of either the Horticulture Crop Production and Protection certificate or the Livestock Production certificate before going on to year two.